-Applicants are to disclose whether they are currently designated high risk by another federal grant making agency.
-This includes any status requiring additional oversight by the federal agency due to past programmatic or financial concerns.
-If an applicant is designated high risk by another federal grant making agency, you must email the following information to OJPComplianceReporting@usdoj.gov at the time of application submission:
+Among other things, the form requires each applicant to disclose whether it currently is designated "high risk" by a federal grant-making agency outside of DOJ.
+For purposes of this disclosure, high risk includes any status under which a federal awarding agency provides additional oversight due to the applicant's past performance, or other programmatic or financial concerns with the applicant.
+If an applicant is designated high risk by another federal awarding agency, the applicant must provide the following information:

-- The federal agency that currently designated the applicant as high risk - Date the applicant was designated high risk - The high risk point of contact name, phone number, and email address, from that federal agency - Reasons for the high risk status
+- The federal awarding agency that currently designates the applicant high risk - The date the applicant was designated high risk - The high-risk point of contact at that federal awarding agency (name, phone number, and email address) - The reasons for the high-risk status, as set out by the federal awarding agency